 Presented by: Accurate Heating & Cooling

-We’ll kick the evening off at 6PM with Joe Mullins at the Radio Ramblers.
-Multiple IBMA Award winner Dale Ann Bradley will take the stage at 7:15 and then The Steeldrivers will close the evening out at 8:30!
-Jerry Salley will entertain you with stories of his songs and more.
+We’ll kick the evening off at 5:30 with multiple IBMA Award winner Dale Ann Bradley, Jerry Salley will entertain you with stories of his songs and more beginning at 6:30, Joe Mullins and the Radio Ramblers will heat it up at 7:30 and then The Steeldrivers will close the evening out at 8:30!
 Several crafters from around Southern Ohio will be on hand through the evening and snacks and drinks will be available all night.
 Doors open at 5pm.

 The SteelDrivers’ brand of bluegrass – intense, dark, poetic, and inescapably human – is a refreshing reminder of the timeless power of stringband music, and is captured perfectly on The SteelDrivers.
 Produced by Nashville ace Luke Wooten, The SteelDrivers was recorded mostly live on the studio floor, vocals and all.
 Its songs grapple with classic themes of regret, love, and redemption, from the escalating prison lament of “Midnight Train to Memphis” to the chilling murderer’s plea encapsulated in “If It Hadn’t Been for Love.”
 “East Kentucky Home” is a timeless traditional bluegrass lament, with its strains of homesickness, loss, and abandonment, but ingeniously reinvented with off-kilter rhythmic accents and a decidedly contemporary chord progression.
 The willingness to set aside the unspoken rules that ruthlessly govern bluegrass set the SteelDrivers apart from the innumerable faceless acts vying for the bluegrass spotlight.